Aircraft & UAVs

 1. Public unveiling

-Lockheed Martin introduced Vectis as a Group 5 survivable and lethal collaborative combat aircraft for American and allied militaries.
+Lockheed Martin introduced Vectis as a Group 5 survivable and lethal collaborative combat aircraft and said it would be offered at a CCA price point.

 Sources: Vectis announcement